michael-rai/Vitae_Inventory_Mgmt_Sys/README.md

 The Navigation Bar has a link item to Reports and Help
 - Reports will allow to see Current Invoice and Purchase History
-- Help will be a contact page that will expand for either a send message functionality or a chat feature.
+- Help will be a contact page that will expand for either a send message functionality of FAQs page or a chat feature depending on available resources.

 ### Technologies
 - HMTL
 - CSS
 - JavaScript
 - jQuery
+- Grunt
+- Webpack
+- Bootstrap

 ### Deployment:
-This demo version of the app is hosted via Heroku.
+Not deployed at this stage, can be run locally using the following command `grunt serve`

 ### Future Iterations:
+This is a visualization of what this program could look like.
+Actual production model will be rendered in React.js and Node.js (in back end).
+Log in functionality will be established.
+With an actual api call to place an order.

+Attached to this repository is a kanban-style project board that will be constantly updated to display progress which can be located here: https://github.com/michael-rai/Vitae_Inventory_Mgmt_Sys/projects/1

+This concept was developed by Michael Rai (Providence, RI)